nguyenthanhjt/google-data-analytics-professional-certificate-course/8_Google-Data-Analytics-Capstone_Complete-a-Case-Study/module-2_optional_build-portfolio/p2_case-study_track-A_work-with-existing-questions-n-dataset/case-study-1/Case-Study-Documentation.md

 > Main objective for this project: To understand how casual riders and annual members use Cyclistic bikes differently.

-In the “Ask” phase, these are the questions/business task that would guide the future of the marketing program:
+In the “Ask” phase, these are the questions/business tasks that would guide the future of the marketing program:

 - Key tasks:
   - [x] Identify the business task: `What attracts casual members to become annual members?`
   - [x] Consider key stakeholders:
-    - `Direct of Marketing|Manager - Moreno`: who is responsible for the development of campaigns and initiatives to promote the bike-share program.
+    - `Director of Marketing/Manager - Moreno`: who is responsible for the development of campaigns and initiatives to promote the bike-share program.
     - `Executives teams`: The notoriously detail-oriented executive team will decide whether to approve the recommended marketing program.
-    - `(Analytics teams)`: the team which are responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.
+    - `Analytics teams`: The team responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.
 - Deliverable:
-  - A clear statement of the business task: `The key things to attract rider become annual members`
+  - A clear statement of the business task: `The key things to attract riders to become annual members`
-  - What is the problem you are trying to solve?: Answer the question `How do annual members and casual riders use Cyclistic bikes differently?` to find out the information to create a marketing strategy to support in turning casual dirver into annual members
+  - What is the problem you are trying to solve?: Answer the question `How do annual members and casual riders use Cyclistic bikes differently?` to create a marketing strategy to convert casual riders into annual members.
-  - How can your insights drive business decisions?: `Figure out the difference between Annual Members and Casual Riders when they use the Cyclistic bikes to define strategy and design the marketing campaign to attract more members.
-By doing so,  profit can increase quickly`
+  - How can your insights drive business decisions?: `Identify the differences between Annual Members and Casual Riders when they use the Cyclistic bikes to define strategy and design the marketing campaign to attract more members.
+By doing so, profit can increase quickly.`

-### 2. PREPAE
+### 2. PREPARE

-- In the “Prepare” phase, there are some key tasks need to be completed
+- In the “Prepare” phase, there are some key tasks need to be completed:
   - [x] Download data and store it appropriately.
   - [x] Identify how it’s organized.
   - [x] Sort and filter the data.
   - [x] Determine the credibility of the data.

-Answer some guiding questions before delve into the data to ensure the data is ready for analysis:
+Answer some guiding questions before delving into the data to ensure the data is ready for analysis:

 - Are there issues with bias or credibility in this data?
 Does your data ROCCC?
   - `The data is Reliable: data is provided by the first party - Lyft Bikes and Scooter company which operate the City of Chicago's Divvy bicycle sharing service.`
-  - `The data is original: it was created by Motivate International Inc. as the primary party that was validated as the orginal source.`
+  - `The data is Original: it was created by Motivate International Inc. as the primary party that was validated as the original source.`
-  - `Comprehensive: data contain completed information for analysis`
+  - `Comprehensive: data contains complete information for analysis.`
-  - `Current: data is up-to-date until the current time in 2024`
+  - `Current: data is up-to-date until the current time in 2024.`
-  - `Cited: The data is cited & credible which from Lyft Bikes and Scooters, LLC (“Bikeshare”) operates the City of Chicago’s (“City”) Divvy bicycle sharing service.
+  - `Cited: The data is cited & credible, which comes from Lyft Bikes and Scooters, LLC (“Bikeshare”), which operates the City of Chicago’s (“City”) Divvy bicycle sharing service.
 Bikeshare and the City are committed to supporting bicycling as an alternative transportation option.
 As part of that commitment, the City permits Bikeshare to make certain Divvy system data owned by the City (“Data”) available to the public.`
 - How are you addressing licensing, privacy, security, and accessibility?:
-  - `The data is open and , is maintained & made available by Motivate International Inc, and follow the issued Data License Agreement on https://divvybikes.com/data-license-agreement`
+  - `The data is open and is maintained & made available by Motivate International Inc., and follows the issued Data License Agreement on https://divvybikes.com/data-license-agreement.`
-- How did you verify the data’s integrity?: `The data was examined and integrity with the consistency of column (name, quantity,.. ), data type`
+- How did you verify the data’s integrity?: `The data was examined and verified for integrity with the consistency of columns (name, quantity,.. ), data type.`
 - How does it help you answer your question? `The data will enable us to analyze both annual members and casual riders to identify any significant traits related to the riders, their bike usage, and their requirements.`
   - The information can be found in the data will examine annual members and casual riders to determine their main characteristics such as: rider's bike type, trip info, riding time,... which
 - Are there any problems with the data?
-  - `It can be better if the data provides more information regarding measuring unit of time, stations,...`
+  - `It can be better if the data provides more information regarding the measuring unit of time, stations,...`

 Cyclistic's historical data - which is open to the public and kept on cloud.
 The data has been made available by Motivate International Inc.